DragonFoxCollective/SBEPIS-docs/Combat.md

 + Light attacks (for projectiles, this is shooting), they’re always forward facing/ cannot be directional
 + Heavy attacks will be directional.
 They can influence direction while attacking, unlike special attacks, which only account for direction, not change it.
 + Combinations of bits will assign a weapon a strife specibus type, which thus determines the function of light/heavy/special attacks

+## Stances

+The player has a radial picker based on Horizons that allows them to switch between contexts for weapons, weapon firing modes, and [[Dialogue]].

 # Accuracy